 - AGS – American Gemological Society

-- HRD – Diamond High Castle (Hoge Raad voor Diamant in Dutch)
+- HRD – Diamond High Council (Hoge Raad voor Diamant in Dutch)

 - IGI – International Gemological Institute